The joy of shopping

 “We both love cooking and Saturday’s the day all the family come here.
 In the winter it’s to watch the X Factor!
 Lesley’s probably better at cooking than I am.
 His signature dish is chicken wrapped in Parma ham with asparagus or the braised beef that he’ll cook for 12 hours.
 He actually goes from the markets in Dublin down to Moore Street where he buys big joints of meat.
 They wouldn’t be the most expensive cuts but last Saturday we had fifteen round for dinner and we got a huge joint of beef and he braised it starting at 4 in the morning and everyone had it in the evening and it was fabulous.”

 “There was always pots of potatoes going in the family kitchen when I was young on so you get to know how much of anything you need to feed people.
-It’s great to look for the bargains.
-Especially after the recession hit.
-It’s awful that it took that but maybe we were all a little bit foolish but there you go.
 We are very lucky in Clane because we have all the supermarkets here and a great butchers’ too.
 I pick different things from different shops.
 Predominantly, though, my shopping comes from SuperValu because I do like the branded things especially when there’s a discount on them.”

 And Karen knows exactly when the new discounts appear